Italy court dismisses Mediaset's damage bid against Vivendi in pay TV case

 Mediaset's insistence on compensation for the breach of contract had been one of the main hurdles preventing an out-of-court settlement between the two groups despite repeated attempts over the years.

-The dispute with its second-largest shareholder has put Mediaset in a deadlock, complicating the broadcaster’s plans to develop a European growth strategy that it sees as crucial to tackle competition in the industry from streaming services like Netflix and Amazon Prime.
+The dispute with its second-largest shareholder has put Mediaset in a deadlock, complicating the broadcaster's plans to develop a European growth strategy that it sees as crucial to tackle competition in the industry from streaming services like Netflix (NFLX.O) and Amazon Prime (AMZN.O).

 Mediaset said it would appeal the ruling to increase the size of damages.